 Hot and cold therapy (for example, using ice packs or heating pads) has been noted as an effective treatment for neck and shoulder pain.

-While there’s currently no evidence to suggest whether one is better than the other, experts generally recommend using ice on new injuries, and heat on longer-term ailments (such as arthritis) or once swelling has subsided.
+While there’s currently no evidence to suggest whether one is better than the other, experts generally recommend using ice on new injuries, and heat on longer-term ailments (such as arthritis), or once swelling has subsided.

 That said, research suggests that a combined approach may be most beneficial.
-In this study, people suffering from acute neck or back pain benefitted equally from hot or cold therapy when combined with ibuprofen.
+In this study, people suffering from acute neck or back pain benefited equally from hot or cold therapy when combined with ibuprofen.

 3. Take steps to improve your posture

-Sitting or standing in a slouched position for long periods places stress on the body, particularly on areas along the spine like facet joints and intervertebral discs.
+Sitting or standing in a slouched position for long periods places stress on the body, particularly in areas along the spine like facet joints and intervertebral discs.
 This can contribute to neck, shoulder, and lower back pain.

 Studies have drawn a significant link between rounded shoulder posture, forward head posture, and neck and shoulder pain.

 Good posture requires spinal alignment (also referred to as a neutral spine).
-Specific exercises, such as child’s pose and thoracic spine rotation, can be useful for improving posture – as can activities like yoga and Pilates.
-Check out our article for further tips on how to improve your posture.
+Specific exercises, such as child’s pose and thoracic spine rotation, can be useful for improving posture, as can activities like yoga and Pilates.

 4. Adjust your sleeping habits